Hacks4life/Tamcru/README.md

       - PUPs
       - Riskware
       - Spyware
-* Runs External Browser, For those times when peoples browsers are fully infected and unusable
+* Runs external browser, For those times when peoples browsers are fully infected and unusable
-* Network Repairs
+* Network repairs
 And More Coming Soon..